victorvini08/ai-research-papers-blogs/README.md

 # AI Research Papers Daily

 A modern web application that automatically fetches, categorizes, and summarizes the latest AI research papers from arXiv.
-Stay updated with the most recent developments in artificial intelligence through daily blog-style summaries.
+Stay updated with the most recent developments in artificial intelligence through daily blog summaries.

 ## Features